Attention: For optimal viewing, please use Firefox or Google Chrome. This website is not fully supported by Internet Explorer.

 We have hired four Ombudsperson Pathfinders who will listen to the issues experienced by First Nations, Métis, Inuit and urban Indigenous people across the province.
 The Pathfinders will connect with communities to increase awareness of our services and how we help and to identify the best complaint avenues whether it’s the Ombudsperson’s Office or somewhere else.

-We are having ongoing consultation with various regions and First Nations, Métis, Inuit and urban Indigenous communities across BC to build relationships and hear how our services can be culturally safe, effective and accessible.
-We want to be guided by the capacity of communities to respond in their own time and to participate in a consultation process that works for them.
-If your community wishes to participate in a circle with us, please contact T’oila McIntyre at TMcIntyre@bcombudsperson.ca
+We are engaging with First Nations, Métis, Inuit and urban Indigenous organizations across BC to build relationships and hear how our services can be culturally safe, effective and accessible.

 Indigenous Community Services Plan